Contact Us | Chat Now

 This coverage can protect your business from the cost of claims arising from damages done to rented spaces, like a studio or event booth.
 It’s common for property owners and event organizers to require businesses to list them as additional insureds on a policy before renting a space.
 Full Frame provides unlimited additional insureds for just $30.

-Camera Equipment Coverage
+Camera Equipment (Inland Marine)

-Also known as inland marine insurance, camera equipment coverage can protect your business from the cost of repairing or replacing damaged or stolen business equipment—including camera bodies, lenses, lighting equipment, and more.
-Our policy can protect against claims that occur at home, on a job and anywhere in between.
+Also known as inland marine, camera equipment insurance can cover the cost of repairing or replacing damaged or stolen business equipment (camera bodies, lenses, lighting equipment, and more).
+Our policy can protect against claims that occur at home, on a job, and anywhere in between.
 Full Frame offers multiple coverage options for equipment insurance based on your business needs.